Moscow Institute of Physics and Technology: History

 In late 1945 and early 1946, a group of Soviet scientists, including the future Nobel Prize winner Pyotr Kapitsa, lobbied the government for the creation of a higher educational institution radically different from the type established in the Soviet system of higher education.
 Applicants, selected by challenging examinations and personal interviews, would be taught by and work together with, prominent scientists.
-Each student would follow a personalized curriculum created to match his or her particular areas of interest and specialization.
-This system would later become known as the Phystech System.
+Each student would follow a personalized curriculum created to match their particular areas of interest and specialization.
+This would later become known as the Phystech System.

 In a letter to Stalin in February 1946, Kapitsa argued for the need for such a school, which he tentatively called the Moscow Institute of Physics and Technology, to better maintain and develop the country's defense potential.
 The institute would follow the principles outlined above and was supposed to be governed by a board of directors of the leading research institutes of the USSR Academy of Sciences.
 On March 10, 1946, the government issued a decree mandating the establishment of a "College of Physics and Technology" (Высшая физико-техническая школа).